Table of Contents

 “Approved course work” includes all regular College of Law courses, seminars and clinics; all approved transfer course work (see Section 2(B) below) all approved transient work as a visiting student (see Section 2(A) below); all qualifying co-curricular programs (see Section 10 below); courses in other schools and colleges approved for law school credit (see Sections 11 and 12 below); and credits approved under a Joint Graduate Pathway agreement (see Section 17).

 A student may not count more than 29 credit hours of online classes towards this credit hour requirement.
-The Associate Dean for Academic Affairs will certify which classes are online classes for purpose of this section.
+The Associate Dean for Academic Affairs will certify which classes are online classes for the purpose of this section.
 The College does not ordinarily offer first-year courses online, but if it does, no more than 10 credit hours of a student’s first-year courses may be online unless the College is acting under an emergency authorization from the ABA.

 B. Grade Point Average Requirement

-Students must achieve final cumulative grade point average (“GPA”) of 2.00 or better for all course work undertaken in graded courses.
+Students must achieve a final cumulative grade point average (“GPA”) of 2.00 or better for all course work undertaken in graded courses.
 There is no grade “forgiveness” if a student retakes a failed course; both grades are included in the computation of the student’s final grade point average.

 C. Graded Credit Hour Requirements